learn-co-students/first-lab-ruby-learn-cli-nitrous-oc-000-redux/README.md

 1. Open a lab by clicking "Open" on this page on Learn.co.
 2. Run the lab's tests with the `learn` CLI command.
-3. Make a change to your local copy of this lab.
+3. Make a change to yolur local copy of this lab.
 4. Pass the tests using the `learn` CLI command.
 5. Submit the passing lab with the `learn submit` CLI command.